xlab-si/xopera-docs/docs/cli.rst

         There are cases when the user would want to execute some tasks after the deployment based on the changes that occur on already deployed instances at runtime.
-        With ``opera notify`` command, the user can inform the orchestrator about the changes (e.g. CPU load has increased) and the orchestrator will invoke the operations that are needed to make necessary actions (e.g. horizontal or vertical scaling of the instances).
+        With ``opera notify`` command, the user can inform the orchestrator about the changes (e.g., CPU load has increased) and the orchestrator will invoke the operations that are needed to make necessary actions (e.g., horizontal or vertical scaling of the instances).

         In general ``opera notify`` is meant to be used after the deployment (after running ``opera deploy``) to notify